Terrafarms/bangkit-machine-learning/README.md

 ### Data Processing

-The dataset we used consists for the `Plant_Disease_Classifcation` model are images belonging to nine different classes of plant diseases, including Corn Blight, Corn Common Rust, Corn Gray Spot, Corn Healthy, Potato Blight, Potato Healthy, Rice Blight, Rice Brown Spot, and Rice Leaf Smut.
+The dataset we used consists of the `Plant_Disease_Classifcation` model are images belonging to nine different classes of plant diseases, including Corn Blight, Corn Common Rust, Corn Gray Spot, Corn Healthy, Potato Blight, Potato Healthy, Rice Blight, Rice Brown Spot, and Rice Leaf Smut.
 While the dataset for the `Soil_Types_Classification` model are images belonging to five different classes of soil types, including Black Soil, Cinder Soil, Laterite Soil, Peat Soil, and Yellow Soil.

 Data augmentation techniques are applied to increase the diversity and size of the dataset.
-The `ImageDataGenerator` class from TensorFlow is used for rescaling, rotation, zooming, flipping, shifting, shearing, and adjusting brightness of the images.
+The `ImageDataGenerator` class from TensorFlow is used for rescaling, rotation, zooming, flipping, shifting, shearing, and adjusting the brightness of the images.

 ### Model Training